tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/other-examples/audit-logs-to-rules.md

 ---
-title: audit log for metadata security protocol
+title: Converting audit logs to an allowlist
 description: Learn more about the audit logs
 author: minnielahoti
 ms.service: azure-virtual-machines